lethal-guitar/Duke2Reconstructed/README.md

 since - to me at least - it's really interesting, educational, and fascinating.
 With my reverse-engineering work, I had already done the hardest part of recreating the code, it just wasn't in a shape that would be easily accessible/readable to other people:
-The results were captured in handwritten notes, cryptic pseudocode, comments inside my Ida Pro project, and knowledge in my head.
+The results were captured in handwritten notes, cryptic pseudocode, comments inside my IDA Pro project, and knowledge in my head.

 So this is where this project comes in: Thoroughly commented C & Assembly code, which can actually be compiled into a functional DOS executable using an era-appropriate toolchain.